jesec/ck3-modding-wiki/wiki_pages/Scripting.md

 - No string manipulation
 - No in-line math
 - Slower than actual game code

-See [Scripting#Workarounds](#workarounds) below for some solutions.
+See [Workarounds](#workarounds) below for some solutions.

 #### Script language name

 There is no official name for the language used in script, it's just "Paradox scripting language".

-However, some developers have started to call it "Jomini script", after it was was updated with the the creation of [forum:1170261](https://ck3.paradoxwikis.com/forum:1170261) library of tools.
+However, some developers have started to call it "Jomini script", after it was was updated with the the creation of [Jomini](https://ck3.paradoxwikis.com/forum:1170261) library of tools.
 "Clausewitz" is the name of the game engine.